jalapic/forwardSTTC/README.md

 ```

 Note - care has to be taken to ensure that the choice of DT is not too large such that too high a proportion of the sample period is tiled with the windows of DT.
+Data should not be uniform but occur in a bursting fashion.